-Lift pump-motor assemblies by the baseplate only.
+For baseplate mounted units, lift the pump-motor assemblies by the baseplate only.
 Do not attach slings nor hooks to the motor or the pump as this can cause misalignment.
 Do not attempt to run the pump until the installation work is complete.